Ashtavinayak Darshan: A Spiritual Pilgrimage through Maharashtra

-One of the famous stories of the temple is Lord Ganesh is supposed to have got back the precious Chintamani Jewel from the cheap Guna for philosopher Kapila at this spot.
+One of the famous stories of the temple is Lord Ganesh is supposed to have gotten back the precious Chintamani Jewel from the cheap Guna for philosopher Kapila at this spot.

-After bringing back the Chintamani Jewel, Kapila put it into the Ganesha’s neck, and hence the word come “Chintamani Vinayak”.
+After bringing back the Chintamani Jewel, Kapila put it into the Ganesha’s neck, and hence the word comes “Chintamani Vinayak”.

-The Village is also known as the Kadambanagar into the old times as this all happens below the Kadamb tree and the lake behind the tree is also known as the Kadambteertha.
+The Village is also known as the Kadambanagar in the old times as this all happens below the Kadamb tree and the lake behind the tree is also known as the Kadambteertha.

 Right now there is no space to park the vehicle outside the temples but there is a huge space inside the temple.

-The Outer of the temple is built using wood and it looks very attractive and beautiful and is believed to be built by Peshwas.
+The Outer of the temple is built using wood and it looks very attractive and beautiful It is believed to be built by Peshwas.

 If we calculate the distance of the temple from Pune is only 30km and close to the Pune Solapur Highway.

-The temple is situated 22 km from Pune, off the Pune-Solapur expressway, and is thus the closest from Pune.
-The town of Theur sits at the conversion of three significant provincial rivers — Mula, Mutha and Bhima.
+The temple is situated 22 km from Pune, off the Pune-Solapur expressway, and is thus the closest to Pune.
+The town of Theur sits at the conversion of three significant provincial rivers — Mula, Mutha, and Bhima.